morganjlopes/morganjlopes/README.md

-# Morgan J Lopes (Life at the intersection of Technology, Entrepreneurship, and Social Impact)
+# Morgan J Lopes - Technology, Entrepreneurship, and Social Impact

-CTO at Fast Company's World Most Innovative Company (x4) and Launching "Code School", a book to help more people transition into tech.
+Thought-filled software engineer and entrepreneur who understands that deliberate, consistent progress over time is life's greatest growth strategy.
+Regardless of his job titles, Morgan sees leadership as a choice, not a rank.
+He strives to make that choice daily and challenges others to do the same.
+Currenty service as CTO at Fast Company's World Most Innovative Company (x4), consulting startup foundres, and Launching Book ("Code School") to help more people transition into tech.

 *(In order of highest activity)*
 - Linkedin: https://www.linkedin.com/in/morganjlopes/